areenaAlmeshaly/Lameh/README.md

 Processed Dataset
 ```

-The workflow is sequential by design.
-Each stage helps establish context for the next rather than treating data preparation and exploration as isolated operations.

 ---

+## How to Use

+1. **Upload a dataset** through the application.
+2. **Review the dataset overview**, including its dimensions, columns, data types, missing values, and duplicates.
+3. **Review detected schema cases** where a column may have an ambiguous type or role.
+4. **Confirm or change the classification** of columns that require user interpretation.
+5. **Review duplicate records** and decide whether they should be removed.
+6. **Review missing values** and select how they should be treated.
+7. **Review potential outliers** identified through the IQR method.
+8. **Continue to exploratory analysis** to examine the resulting dataset.
+9. **Export the processed dataset** and use it for further analysis outside Lamah.

+The workflow is guided, but the treatment decisions remain with the user.

+---

 ## What It Covers

-### 1. Dataset Overview
+### Dataset Overview

-Lamah starts by profiling the dataset through:
+Lamah begins by profiling the dataset through:

-* Dimensions
+* Dataset dimensions
 * Column structure and data types
 * Unique and non-null values
 * Missing values
 * Duplicate records
 * Memory usage

-This provides an initial understanding of what the dataset contains before any treatment is applied.
+This provides an initial view of the dataset before treatment decisions are made.

-### 2. Schema Detection & Review
+### Schema Detection & Review

-Column roles are assessed using characteristics of the underlying values.
-The workflow can flag cases such as:
+The application uses characteristics of the underlying values to flag potentially ambiguous columns, including:

 * Date-like columns
 * Numeric columns with low cardinality that may represent categories
-* Columns containing non-numeric values
+* Columns that are not fully numeric
 * High-uniqueness columns that may represent identifiers

-When the interpretation is ambiguous, the user is asked to review the column rather than having the application silently assume its meaning.
+Detection is not treated as infallible.
+When a column requires interpretation, Lamah asks the user to review it rather than silently assuming its role.

-### 3. Data Quality & Treatment
+### Data Quality & Treatment

-Lamah surfaces duplicate records and missing values and allows the user to decide how they should be handled.
+Lamah identifies duplicate records and missing values and allows the user to decide how they should be handled.

-These decisions are then applied to the dataset.

-The resulting processed dataset can be **exported and saved for use outside the application**.
+Depending on the selected treatment, the application applies the decision to the working dataset.
+The resulting processed dataset can then be exported.

-### 4. Outlier Assessment
+### Outlier Assessment

-Potential outliers are evaluated using the IQR rule, with separate boundaries for observations beyond `1.5 × IQR` and `3 × IQR`.
+Potential outliers are assessed using the IQR rule.

+The application distinguishes between observations beyond:

+* `1.5 × IQR`
+* `3 × IQR`

-An outlier is not automatically treated as an error.
-The purpose of this stage is to make unusual observations visible so they can be considered in context.
+An unusual observation is not automatically considered an error.
+Outlier detection is used to make potentially important observations visible for further consideration.

-### 5. Exploratory Analysis
+### Exploratory Analysis

-The final stage provides descriptive statistics and visual analysis of:
+The EDA stage provides statistical and visual summaries including:

+* Descriptive statistics
 * Numerical distributions
 * Categorical frequencies
 * Relationships between numerical variables
 * Correlations
 * Summary observations from the available analysis

-The result is not intended to be the end of the analysis.
-Instead, it helps the user understand **what the data is showing and where deeper analysis may be worth starting**.
+The purpose of this stage is to provide an initial view of the data and help identify where deeper analysis may be useful.

 ---

 ## Design Approach

-A key design choice in Lamah is the balance between **rule-based automation and human judgment**.
+A central design decision in Lamah is the balance between **rule-based automation and human judgment**.

-Some properties can be reasonably inferred from the data itself.
-Others depend on the meaning of a variable and cannot be reliably determined from values alone.
+Some characteristics can be reasonably inferred from the values in a dataset.
+Others depend on the meaning of a variable and cannot be reliably determined from its values alone.

-Lamah therefore uses rules to surface potential interpretations and issues, while leaving ambiguous decisions to the user.

-This also applies to data treatment.
-The application does not assume that every missing value, duplicate, or unusual observation should be handled in the same way.

-The user makes the treatment decisions, Lamah applies them through the workflow, and the resulting dataset can then be taken forward for further analysis.
+For example, a column containing values such as `1, 2, 3, 4, 5` is technically numeric, but those values could represent measurements, ratings, codes, or categories.

+Rather than forcing a single interpretation, Lamah can flag such cases for review.

+The same principle is applied to data treatment: the application surfaces issues and provides treatment options, while the user decides what should happen to the data.

+This makes Lamah a **guided analytical support tool**, rather than a black-box cleaning system.

 ---

-## From Dataset to Direction

-Lamah is intended to answer the questions that usually come **before** deeper analysis.

-By the end of the workflow, the user should have:

-* A clearer understanding of the dataset structure
-* Identified areas that require attention
-* Applied the data-treatment decisions they selected
-* A processed dataset that can be exported
-* An initial view of distributions and relationships
-* A better idea of **where to begin the next stage of analysis**

-This is the role of Lamah: not to decide what the analysis should be, but to make the starting point clearer.

----

 ## Implementation

-The application separates the analytical logic from the Streamlit interface:
+The application separates the Streamlit interface and workflow from the main analytical components.

 ```text
 Analyzer-proj/